Alocaspi/Polymers-Kinetic-Mechanisms/PE/README.md

 To cite the updated mechanisms refer to the following publication:
 - **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for polyethylene, polypropylene and polystyrene thermochemical recycling", Chemical Engineering Journal 500 (2024): 156949 [DOI](https://doi.org/10.1016/j.cej.2024.156949)

+To cite the gas-phase PE model refer to the following publication:
+- **Locaspi, Andrea et al.** "A Semi-Detailed Pyrolytic Gas-Phase Kinetic Model for the Volatiles of Polyethylene Thermal Degradation", Proc.
+Comb.
+Inst.
+(2025), *under revision*

 All mechanisms are described in detail in the PhD thesis:
 - **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024